tfaulkes-yb/simulation-app/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.yugabyte.demo-intuit' is invalid and this project uses 'com.yugabyte.demointuit' instead.
+* The original package name 'com.yugabyte.demo-intuit' is invalid and this project uses 'com.yugabyte.simulation' instead.

 # Getting Started